jpersson74/p3/peer-review.md

 ## 1. Interface
-Address as many of the following points as applicable:

 My first impression in regards to the site interface was a bit of confusion.
 What am I logging into?
 What's the purpose of this site?
 The user is presented with a login screen without any prompts or directions.